its-justus/pizza-parlor/README.md

 ## BASE REQUIREMENTS

-Your client has asked your team to build a pizza ordering system.

 ### ORDER - SELECT PIZZA

 When visiting [http://localhost:3000/](http://localhost:3000/) display all of the pizzas on the screen.
-Allow users to add or remove each pizza they would like to order. **Base mode: only allow the user to have one of each pizza in their cart.** Show the total cost of items in the cart in the top right of this page.
+Allow users to add or remove each pizza they would like to order. **In this mode, we only allow the user to have one of each pizza in their cart.** Total cost of items in the cart is shown on the page.

-This page should have a next button that brings the user to the **enter order details page**.
+This page has a next button that brings the user to the **enter order details page**.

 ![Select Pizza View](/images_readme/select_pizza.png?raw=true)

 ### ORDER - ENTER CUSTOMER INFORMATION

-Collect user information, *name*, *street address*, *city* and *zip*.
-This page should have an option to select pickup vs. delivery.
-The total cost of the order should appear in the top right of this page.
-This page should have a next button that brings the user to the **checkout** page.
+This page collects user information, *name*, *street address*, *city* and *zip*.
+This page has an option to select pickup vs. delivery.
+The total cost of the order appears in the top right of this page.
+This page has a next button that brings the user to the **checkout** page.

 ![Select Pizza View](/images_readme/customer_info.png?raw=true)

 ### ORDER - CHECKOUT

-Users should not be able to modify item totals on this screen.
-When they click checkout, the user information, order total and array of pizzas should be sent to the server.
-After the checkout is complete, navigate the user back to the **select pizza** page.
+Users do not have the ability to modify items on this screen.
+When they click checkout, the user information, order total and array of pizzas are sent to the server.
+After the checkout is complete, the user is navigated back to the **select pizza** page.

 ![Select Pizza View](/images_readme/confirmation.png?raw=true)

 ### ADMIN - ORDERS

-This page **should not** appear in the navigation bar.
-Eventually the client would like to add authentication but for now, it will be available to anyone with the url [http://localhost:3000/admin](http://localhost:3000/admin).
-This page will display the name, time and order total for each of the orders placed.
+This page does not appear on any nav bar.
+The client would like to add authentication but for now, this page will be available to anyone with the url [http://localhost:3000/admin](http://localhost:3000/admin).
+This page displays the name, time and order total for each of the orders placed.

 ![Admin Page](images_readme/admin.png?raw=true)

 ## STRETCH GOALS

-- Improve the styling of the app using Material-UI cards, buttons, nav bar and icons.
+X Improve the styling of the app using Material-UI cards, buttons, nav bar and icons.
-- Allow the user to go back to previous pages (until they've completed checkout).
+X Allow the user to go back to previous pages (until they've completed checkout).
-- Display a list of pizzas for each order on the orders page.
+X Display a list of pizzas for each order on the orders page.
 - Add pictures to the `public/images` folder and update the image url for each pizza in the database.
 - Add a button on the orders page to track delivery status.
 - Allow admins to click on an order and see all of the details for that order (which pizzas were a part of that particular order).
 For the details of the order with `id` of `1`, it will be available to anyone with the url [http://localhost:3000/order/1](http://localhost:3000/order/1).
 This route is not built on the server, so you will need to create it.